-where $\beta$ is proposed to control relative compression rate between different layers.
-To explain, the compressed network tend to has a significant compression rate difference between different layers with a small $\beta$, and vice versa.
+where $\beta$ is proposed to control the relative compression rate between different layers.
+To explain, the compressed network tends to have a significant compression rate difference between different layers with a small $\beta$, and vice versa.
 We also provide extensive experiments in Sec.~\ref{sec:expri} to verify the conclusion.
 With the layer-wise importance $\boldsymbol{i} \in \mathbb{R}^{L\times 1}$, the problem of Eq.~\ref{eq:prob} is transformed to a linear programming problem that is differentiable \emph{w.r.t} $\alpha$.
 Formally, Eq.~\ref{eq:prob} is rewritten as

-In most cases, the constraints such as FLOPs, parameters and inference time can be decomposed to the sum over different layers.
-Therefore, Eq.~\ref{eq:HIS_prob} is further simplified to a linear programming with quadratic constraints
+In most cases, the constraints such as FLOPs, parameters, and inference time can be decomposed to the sum over different layers.
+Therefore, Eq.~\ref{eq:HIS_prob} is further simplified to a linear programming problem with quadratic constraints

-where $\boldsymbol{T} \in \mathbb{R}^{L\times L}$ is the constraint factor matrix corresponding to the layers.
-For example, suppose we choose the parameter size as the constraint.
-In this case, for a specific layer $l$, the parameter size of the layer is correlated to the input and the output channels, \emph{i.e.,} parameter size in $l$-th layer is $\alpha^{l} n^l \times \alpha^{l-1}c^l \times k^l \times k^l$.
-Therefore, the constraints are quadratic in Eq.~\ref{eq:final_prob}.
-Note that solving the problem in Eq.~\ref{eq:final_prob} is extremely effective, which only takes a few seconds on a single CPU by using the solver in \cite{kraft1988software}.
+where $\boldsymbol{T} \in \mathbb{R}^{L\times L}$ is the constraint factor matrix corresponding to the layers. {Notably, $\boldsymbol{T}$ is compatible with different constraints, including but not limited to model size, FLOPs, and Inference time\footnote{{FBnet~\cite{wu2019fbnet} proposed a method using a latency table to predict the latency on specific hardware.
+In ITPruner, we can measure the inference layer by layer to obtain an estimator using $\boldsymbol{\alpha}$.} }.} For example, suppose we choose the {FLOPs}~\cite{MolchanovICLRPruning} as the constraint. {According to the defination, the constraint in Eq.~\ref{eq:final_prob} is further specified to } {In other words,} the constraints are quadratic in Eq.~\ref{eq:final_prob}. {Meanwhile}, solving the problem in Eq.~\ref{eq:final_prob} is extremely effective, which only takes a few seconds on a single CPU by using the solver in \cite{kraft1988software}.
 Our proposed ITPruner is also summarized in Alg.~\ref{alg:ITPruner}.